Substance Use Among Pregnant Women

 The Biology of Pregnancy

-- Closing of the neural tube
+- Closing of the neural tube.

-- The beginning of brain development
+- The beginning of brain development.

-- Formation of eye lenses
+- Formation of eye lenses.

-- Arms, legs, and joints start to form
+- Arms, legs, and joints start to form.

-- Ears take shape
+- Ears take shape.

-- The liver starts to produce red blood cells
+- The liver starts to produce red blood cells.

-- Genitalia forms
+- Genitalia forms.

 If a mother has her pregnancy continue through the first trimester when the risk of miscarriage is at its highest – 10-20 percent of pregnancies end via miscarriage, per Mayo Clinic – then the risks segue further toward birth defects than fatality.
 Fetal alcohol spectrum disorders are the largest presumed risk, which the Centers for Disease Control and Prevention notes an approximate 2-5 percent of American first graders suffer from.

 Marijuana abuse is also increasingly common among pregnant mothers.
-The Journal of the American Academy of Pediatrics reports smoking cannabis produces five times as much carbon monoxide that cigarette smoking does, which is already known to be highly toxic to a developing fetus.
+The Journal of the American Academy of Pediatrics reports smoking cannabis produces five times as much carbon monoxide than cigarette smoking does, which is already known to be highly toxic to a developing fetus.
 Down the road, the National Institute on Drug Abuse reports that 5-year-old children who were exposed to methamphetamines prenatally are more aggressive and destructive, and more likely to have attention issues.

-- What about Mom?
+What About Mom?

 Beyond the typical side effects incurred via substance abuse, abusing drugs or alcohol while pregnant can have additional repercussions for the pregnant mother and her relationship with her child.
 When a baby is born addicted to an illicit substance, Child Protective Services is often called upon to intervene.
 In many cases, newborns are immediately removed from their mother’s custody.
-In some instances, getting custody restored is quite difficult and never happens for some moms.

 Continued support can be found through a number of avenues.
 Joining face-to-face support chapters like Alcoholics Anonymous isn’t the only option for today’s mothers.
 SMART Recovery and Women for Sobriety both provide online outlets for mothers who need peer support and encouragement to stay clean.
 There are even online support forums where mothers in recovery can reach out to connect with others who struggle with the same issues.
-Among some of the most popular moms’ groups online, participation rose by 259 percent between 2008 and 2011, per the Star Tribune.